alexfikl/qbx-ds-paper-experiments/README.rst

 Locked dependencies
 -------------------

-This contains a list of hardcoded dependencies at the time of writing to ensure reproducible results.
+The repository contains a list of hardcoded dependencies at the time of writing to ensure reproducible results.
 They can be found in

 * ``conda-packages.txt``: base system Conda dependencies.
 * ``requirements.txt``: additional Python dependencies.